-On March 19, 2019, Badger Institute policy analyst Julie Grace testified in Madison before the Senate Judiciary and Public Safety Committee in support of Senate Bill 39.
-Read the transcript of her presentation below.
+On March 19, 2019, Badger Institute Policy Analyst Julie Grace testified in favor of 2019 SB 39 before the Wisconsin Senate Committee on Judiciary and Public Safety.

 Chair Wanggaard and Members of the Committee: